Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ## Wireframes:

-I've used Blasamiq to do a mockup of the website design in black and white.
+I've used cacoo.com to do a mockup of the website design in black and white.
+There is a wirefram design for desktop tablet and mobile.